Penang Food Guide – 40 Street Food To Try in 2023

 Wantan Mee 云吞面

-Penang-style Wantan Mee has a firmer, springier egg noodle tossed in a sweet-savory dark sauce.
+Penang food Wantan Mee has a firmer, springier egg noodle tossed in a sweet-savory dark sauce.

 Wantan Mee’s garnishes are red char siew slices, mustard green, shredded chicken, and fried wonton.